PC vs Console. Which one is better?

 Modding is essentially changing or adding things to a game.
 It’s typically done by the community and offered to free for everyone to download and use.
 This is extremely popular with Bethesda’s games like Fallout and Elder Scrolls on PC (and in recent years, some of these mods have even been ported to consoles).
 People add all kinds of unique items and characters into the games, with some mods overhauling the game completely to create an entirely different experience.
 On console, this just isn’t possible because it requires modifying the game files and on the whole the closest thing to this on console is DLC.

 Consoles are eventually going to catch up.
 It’s a slow process, but it’s clear that technical prowess will soon become less of a factor when it comes to comparing PC and console – the PC won in that department years ago.
 Instead, the choice of games and platform-exclusive features are going to be more of a decider.
-We can’t see consoles overtaking the PC anytime soon in anything but convenience and accessibility, and it’s probably going to stay that way for a long time.
+We can’t see consoles overtaking the PC anytime soon in the future of gaming, and it’s probably going to stay that way for a long time.

 What do you think about the PC vs console debate?
 Something we've not covered which plays a big part in the discussion?
 Let us know in the comments, we'd love to hear your thoughts.